snabble/docs/api_general.md

 ### Staging environment `snabble-testing.io`

-This environment is used internally by the snabble team for software testing.
-But can also be used together with retailers for testing of features in a very early stage.
+This environment is used internally by the snabble team for software testing, but it can also be used together with retailers for testing of features in a very early stage.

 ## API Endpoint Overview
 All environments share the same API structure and provide the following endpoints as subdomains.
 For simplicity we use the production environment in all examples.

 | Subdomain                      | Usage                                       |
 |--------------------------------|---------------------------------------------|